ProtoSchool/protoschool.github.io/src/tutorials/0005/07-exercise.md

-The goal of this exercise is to read the contents of a file named `success.txt`, present inside a root directory.
+Using the `cat` method, return the text contents of a file named `success.txt`, present inside a root directory with the following CID:

-We will provide you the directory `CID`, so you will have to use it and the file path to access the file.

-The root directory has the following `CID`:

 `"QmbDyYL9SaWD2pYvN6JmGwetcDgzr466Z3WjigDmndZ6ea"`

-And the file we are trying to read is called:

-`success.txt`

-Don't forget to return to convert the contents of the file into a string before returning it.

-**Hints:**
-* You can access the file by combining the `CID` of the directory it is in with the file name, like `"CID/file.txt"`
-* If you remember, we have talked about how to convert a `Buffer` to a string in a previous lesson, with `content.toString('utf-8').
+Since you don't know the CID of the file itself, you'll need to use the directory's CID and the filename together to define the file's IPFS path.

+**Hint:** Remember to convert the `Buffer` returned by `cat` to a string, as you did previously, using `.toString('utf-8')`.